Somatic Massage Therapy in Phoenix

 Myofascial Massage:

 Your fascia is the connective tissue network that holds the body together, running between your muscles, bones, and nerves.
-Think of this as a web running from your toes to the top of your head.
-Myofascial massage uses sustained, deep pressure to release trigger points, smooth adhesions, and help your body move how it did before you looked at a phone for a decade.
+Myofascial massage uses sustained, deep pressure to release trigger points, smooth adhesions, and help your body move how it did before modern day life.

 Somatic Massage:

 A slower, more integrative style of massage that weaves in principles of somatic therapy.
-This approach invites your awareness into the process, helping your nervous system release long-held patterns of stress.
-We can use verbal cues along with touch to bring the nervous system to a sense of peace that it hasn’t experienced in a long time.
-When clients tell me about trapped emotions, symptoms that arise post-trauma, or their physical symptoms are paired with mental symptoms, somatic work is often recommended.
+We use verbal cues along with touch to bring the nervous system to a sense of peace that it hasn’t experienced in a long time.
+This is often recommended to trauma resolution and long term patterns of stress.

 Sports Massage:

-Not only for athletes, active individuals prefer sports massage to support recovery, mobility, and performance.
+Active clients may prefer sports massage to support recovery, mobility, and performance.
 Whether it’s releasing tight muscles, preparing for competition, or aiding injury prevention, this work helps keep your body resilient and ready.
-This modality includes a combination of stretching, gliding, and sustained pressure.

 Stretch Therapy:

 Guided, assisted stretching to open restricted areas, increase flexibility, and restore ease of motion.
 This is especially useful for clients who feel “stuck” in certain movements or want to improve athletic performance safely.
-This practice is based on the fundamentals of proprioceptive neuromuscular facilitation (PNF), which essentially means we work with your nervous system to release muscles 5x faster than pressure alone.
+This practice is based on the fundamentals of proprioceptive neuromuscular facilitation (PNF).

 Craniosacral & Energy Work: